 Now the installation of Ubuntu takes place and in the end you have a dual boot computer.

-During the first Windows boot you'll therefore probably see a blue screen with white letters, informing you that Windows is checking the hard disk and "repairing" it.
+During the first Windows boot you might therefore see a blue screen with white letters, informing you that Windows is checking the hard disk and "repairing" it.
 Simply let it do its job.

 Afterwards Windows will want to reboot.
 Go along with it.
 Then Windows will be used to its new disk space and will function normally.